paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Disposable.cs for IDisposable

-With closures and anonymous functions `using(...){...}` can be implemented without creating a new class to manage it.
-Don't be put off by the `new`. `Disposable` is a struct, so it is not involved directly in garbage collection.
+You can implement closures and anonymous functions with `using(...){...}` and without creating a new class to manage it. `Disposable` is a struct, so it no garbage collection.

 ```c#
     [Test]